linnykoleh/Spring/Notes.md

 - **After getting configured, instances of the `JdbcTemplate` class are threadsafe.**
 - **It is thread-safe to inject a single configured instance of a `JdbcTemplate` reference into multiple DAOs.**
 - `JdbcTemplate` has a property whose type is `DataSource`.
+- `JdbcTemplate` class is a Spring class that simplifies the use of JDBC by implementing common workflows for querying, updating, statement execution
+	- **Instances of `JdbcTemplate` are thread-safe after they have been created and configured**
+	- `JdbcTemplate` acquire and release a database connection for every method called.
+	- `JdbcTemplate` callback
+		- `ResultSetExtractor` - allows for processing of an entire result set, possibly consisting multiple rows of data, at once.
+			- Note that the `extractData` method in this interface **returns a Java object**.
+		- `RowCallbackHandler` - allows for processing rows in a result set one by one typically accumulating some type of result.
+			- Note that the `processRow` method in this interface has a **void return type**.
+		- `RowMapper` - allows for processing rows in a result set one by one and creating a Java object for each row.
+			- Note that the `mapRow` method in this interface **returns a Java object**.
+	-`*JdbcTemplate` methods
+		- batchUpdate
+		- execute
+		- query - uses for `insert` `update` `delete`
+		- queryForList
+		- queryForMap
+		- queryForObject
+		- queryForRowSet
+		- update
+		- ...

 ![alt text](images/handout/Screenshot_39.png "Screenshot_39")